axeltanxl/notion-automation/README.md

 ##### Create Lambda functions to stop and start EC2 instances
 1. Go to the Lambda service in AWS console
 2. Click on "Create function"
-    - Choose the option to "Author from scratch"
+    - Choose the option "Author from scratch"
     - Give your function a name (I suggest "StopEC2Instance" for easy identification later)
     - Under "Runtime", choose Python 3.9
     - Click on the "Change default execution role" under "Permissions", and choose "Use an existing role"